SebestianSije/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

         of the junction table and of its columns.

 .. seealso::
-   :ref:`Reference documentation for Many2many fields <reference/fields/many2many>`
+   :ref:`Reference documentation on Many2many fields <reference/fields/many2many>`

 Let's conclude this extension of the model family by allowing to associate multiple description tags with each property.